About the Library

 “The Council Bluffs Public Library is committed to enriching, informing and empowering our community.”

-The Council Bluffs Public Library is designed to meeting the changing needs of Council Bluffs citizens, families and businesses.
+The Council Bluffs Public Library exists to meet the changing needs of Council Bluffs citizens, families and businesses.
 We offer children, teen, and adult services so we can meet specific requests for a variety of ages.
 We also have a tech lab with all of the tools and programs to allow you to keep innovating.
 Explore our site to learn more about what the Council Bluffs Library has to offer.
+Click here to read the Annual Report for Fiscal Year 2020-21.

 Upcoming Holiday Hours